bunge12/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Allows to browse products and categories, place orders through Stripe integration; admin side allows to modify products and categories. **BEWARE**: This app was published for learning purposes and it is not intended for use in production-grade software.

+This project was created and published by me as part of my learnings at Lighthouse Labs.

+## Final Product

+- Simulates inherited legacy code
+- Built with Ruby 4.2 & Bootstrap 3
+- Has basic user authentication
+- Employs HTTP authentication for admin functionality

 ## Setup